MacJediWizard/escrow-buddy-enhanced/Documentation/ADMINISTRATOR_MANUAL.md

 ### Overview

-Escrow Buddy Enhanced supports sending compliance reports and alerts via SMTP relay, eliminating the dependency on Mail.app.
-This enables server deployments and automated reporting without user interaction.
+Escrow Buddy Enhanced uses SMTP relay for sending compliance reports and alerts.
+Email functionality requires SMTP configuration - there is no Mail.app fallback.
+This ensures consistent behavior across all deployments including servers and headless systems.

 ### Supported SMTP Services